 During friendship week each house group worked together to create a super hero character to represent a valued learning behaviour.
 We now have 5 superheroes modelling learning behaviours which the children at Clavering all aspire to.

-Last half term we focussed on cooperative learning represented by Co Octopus.
-Children’s efforts and achievements were recognised in each class with cards awarded by their teachers and two children from each class were nominated as best representing Co -Octopus.
-They celebrated with a hot chocolate afternoon with Miss Allsop.
+Each half term we focus on a different learning behaviour.
+The children’s efforts and achievements are recognised in each class with cards awarded by their teachers and two children from each class are nominated as best representing the learning behaviour for that half term.
+They celebrate with a hot chocolate afternoon with Miss Allsop.

 Co-octopus (co-operation) Resileroo (resilience)